The Art of Creating a Double Eyelid

 Singapore’s premier cosmetic surgeon, Dr. Woffles Wu, shares the art of creating a double eyelid – without the scars.
 Dan Childs reports.

-But to those who opt for the procedure, known as double eyelid surgery, this little crease makes a huge difference.
+But to those who opt for the procedure, known as double eyelid surgery in Singapore, this little crease makes a huge difference.
 The double eyelid is a characteristic that many say gives the eye an attentive, more beautiful appearance, like putting the right frame around a beautiful picture.
 Though the operation is regularly criticised as a “westernisation” of the Asian eye, it might come as a surprise to some that the Asian fascination with the double eyelid began long before the 19 th-century Western incursions into China and Japan.

 In fact, the feature is something that most Asians already have.
 Depending on which country you check, between 50 and 70 per cent of Asians are born with these creases in their eyelids.
 The remaining third to half of the Asian populace can only attain this subtle yet important crease through surgery – an option that has granted double eyelids to countless Asians since the popularisation of the technique in the 1960s.